Abhishek-Birada/javascript/README.md

 print(10);
 output : 10 20

+Parameters are the variables listed in the function definition.
+Arguments are the actual values passed to the function when calling it.

+function add(a, b) {   // a and b → parameters
+  return a + b;
+}

+add(5, 10);            // 5 and 10 → arguments

 // if we want to send multiple arguments at once. we use rest operator. example : function print( ...num ){
 	     	return num